 What’s the best way to speed up a laborious job?
 Use the right tools.

 It’s no different for promoting your music.
-There are tools out there to help you automate your social media or keep your marketing organised.
+There are stacks of promotion platforms and tools out there to help you automate your social media or keep your marketing organised.
 If there’s something about promoting your tracks you’d rather skip, there’s probably a tool out there to help you out.

-Tools won’t take the hard work out of promotion, but they can help you do more faster.
+Tools won’t take the hard work out of music promotion, but they can help you do more faster and squeeze extra juice from your marketing plan.
 Getting known will always be an uphill struggle, but climbing equipment will make it easier.

 Big Data for Big Sounds